JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation.md

 When you need to pass arguments to that destination, create an instance of the route class and pass the arguments to the class constructor.

-> Navigation arguments are not designed for passing complex data objects.
+Navigation arguments are not designed for passing complex data objects.
-> Consider passing the minimum necessary information, such as unique identifiers of complex objects stored in the data layer.
+Consider passing the minimum necessary information, such as unique identifiers of complex objects stored in the data layer.
-> Using a single source of truth, such as the data layer, helps avoid transmitting complex data between navigation graph destinations.
+Using a single source of truth, such as the data layer, helps avoid transmitting complex data between navigation graph destinations.

+Starting with the 1.7.0 version, Compose Multiplatform supports type-safe navigation in common code.
+This means that as long as you define routes as serializable objects or classes, the framework will provide compile-time type safety for your navigation graph.

+> This is not a requirement: you can still use plain strings to identify your routes
+> with Compose Navigation, but you will have to keep track of route names and arguments.
 >
 {style="note"}

+To learn about Navigation Compose type safety in detail, see the [Jetpack's Type safety article](https://developer.android.com/guide/navigation/design/type-safety).

 ### Managing UI state